 It can be intimidating and overwhelming when you’re getting started with Google Ads.
 Diving in without a solid understanding of how Pay-Per-Click (PPC) ads work can be a costly mistake.
-We’ve been in the Google Ads game a long time, so we’ve put together a primer to help you grasp the basics.
+We’ve been in the Google Ads game a long time, so we’ve put together a primer to help you grasp the basics of display advertising.

 An incredible amount of traffic flows through Google.
 In a single day, over 250 million unique users will visit the site.
 In fact, there are 85,515 searches EACH SECOND.
 That’s some serious traffic, and some serious opportunity.
 Google isn’t the only website in the search game, but they dominate their competition.
 Below you’ll find a chart displaying the market shares of leading search engines over the past decade.
 Do you even notice the “other guys?”

 Ads (paid results) appear first and are clearly marked.
 If there are map results, they will be shown next.
-Finally, organic (SEO/unpaid) results display.
-If you’d like to learn more about SEO, we’ve discussed some strategic aspects here and here.
+Finally, organic (SEO/unpaid) search results display.
+If you’d like to learn more about SEO, we’ve discussed some strategic aspects here.

 But how does Google determine which ads to show?
 And how do you make sure your ads are chosen?

 Google Ads (previously known as Google AdWords) works like an auction.
 After determining search queries that you would like your ad to appear for, you set a maximum bid amount that you’re willing to pay.
 However, you only pay that amount if they click your ad.
-A displayed ad that isn’t clicked costs you nothing.
+An ad that is displayed but isn’t clicked costs you nothing.
 Hence, the name Pay-Per-Click (PPC.)

 Google Ads deviate from a regular auction in a few important ways.
 First, the highest bidder doesn’t always win.
 Quality score is a ranking system that Google uses that affects which ads are shown.
 Your quality score is based on your landing page’s content and how well it matches both the search term and the search intent.